 KU Physics & Astronomy Aspirational Code of Conduct

 The following principles are designed to ensure that the environment in the Department of Physics and Astronomy at the University of Kansas meets the highest standard of professionalism and is one in which all members of, guests of, and visitors to our community of faculty, staff, and students feel welcome and respected.
 These principles reflect the culture of our department and reinforce the values of our department and of the University of Kansas.
+For a graphic guide to the code of conduct, please reference this graphic (disclaimer: it is not screen reader friendly).

 Members of our community respect and support each other.
 We demonstrate this by: